Fertility Awareness

 Cons

-- Some things such as illness or stress can make results difficult to interpret.
+• Anything that can change your period cycle such as illness, stress or travel can make results difficult to interpret.

 FAQs